College: Denim Day 2026

 Denim Day.

-Lastly, have an
+Lastly, have an hour to have

-more lights to areas that have less lighting, and take pictures of college
+areas that have less lighting, and take pictures of college areas that do not

-areas that do not feel safe.
-Suggest more therapy programs for survivors to be
+feel safe.
+Suggest more therapy programs for survivors to be heard and to feel

-heard and to feel safe in college.
-As well as making suggestions to add more
+safe in college.
+As well as making suggestions to add more prevention programs

-sexual harassment, and domestic violence.
-Here are websites with more
+domestic violence.
+Here are websites with more information and how to

-information and how to participate for Denim Day.
+participate for Denim Day.

 Horticultural Therapy Program for Trauma Survivors-Horticultural Therapy Institute: